 You should read the requirements for this procedure as soon as you receive your course offer, but you do not need to commence the Garda Vetting procedure until you have started in Trinity College Dublin.
 International students and those who have lived abroad should pay special attention to the fact that police certificates may be required from other countries.
 These may be easier to obtain before you leave your home country.
-Those taking clinical experience in other countries are not required to complete this process.
+Those taking clinical experience in other countries are still required to complete this process because they may see patients/clients on-campus.
 If, as a result of the outcome of the Garda vetting procedures, a student is deemed unsuitable to attend clinical placement, he/she may be required to withdraw from the course.